“Woman, you are set free of your infirmity.”

 U Online Ministries Home Page | Daily Reflections | Online

-Thirtieth Week of Ordinary Time
+Thirtieth Week in Ordinary Time

 Daily Prayer This Week